mankyKitty/typed-lfe/doc/lys_lfe_dialyzer.md

 (type-of tree #{'|node| Left::tree Value::any Right::tree})
 ```

-That definition alone won't work because it doesn't allow for our
+That definition alone won't work, because it doesn't allow for our
 `tree` to be empty.
-How do we deal with this without making our types
+How do we deal with this without making our types unreadable?
-and our code unreadable?

 We can see from the above definition that Dialyzer and LFE support
 recursive type definitions! (_insert happy dance here_) We're about to